“Jean’s litigation competence is extremely rare. It is a gift. And he does it without a scorched earth manner.”

 Neon Systems, Inc. v.
 New Era of Networks

-Co-Lead Counsel with my partner Chris Reynolds for plaintiff in a three-week jury trial of a common-law trade name infringement claim in Fort Bend County, Texas.
+Co-Lead Counsel with my partner Chris Reynolds for Plaintiff in a three-week jury trial of a common-law trade name infringement claim in Fort Bend County, Texas.
 David Beck represented the defendant.
-The jury returned a verdict for $14,000,000 in actual damages and $25,000,000 in punitive damages.
-After the trial, the judge entered judgment in the full amount of the verdict, and enjoined further use of the trade name “Neon.”
-Subsequent to judgment, and prior to appeal, the case settled favorably.
+We achieved a substantial jury verdict for our client.
+After the trial, the judge entered judgment in the full amount of the verdict and enjoined further use of the trade name “Neon.”
+Subsequent to judgment, and prior to appeal, the case settled very favorably.

 Pi Energy v King Ranch Energy